icinganalysis/icinganalysis.github.io/content/conclusions_of_the_ice_shapes_thread.md

 but can become significant at higher angle of attack values approaching the clean airfoil Cl_max.
-Drag has been referred to as a "leading indicator" of lift effects, as the change in drag due to ice a low angles of attack can be measurably significant, while the lift effects may not be.
+Drag has been referred to as a "leading indicator" of lift effects, as the change in drag due to ice a low angles of attack can be measurably significant, while the lift effects may not be apparent until higher angle of attack are reached.

 At the moment, if one needs accurate data for effects due to ice, a combination of icing wind tunnel test, wind tunnel test, and